saripagurek/3D-to-2D-Image-Segmentation/README.md

 When prompted, input "y" to retrain the model

-To learn more about our research project and data processing, see the Reports folder.
+To learn more about our research project and data processing, see the Reports folder or watch our presentation here: https://www.youtube.com/watch?v=O248GbWsqtA